harishB2001/Flutter-Apps/README.md

-This Flutter App is an Simple Example for  State Managemet  in flutter using Provider.
+This Flutter App is a Simple Example for  State Managemet  in flutter using Provider.

 Stay tuned for the updated Versions and remember to check out other Apps..